RaspiKidd/Learn/docs/EduBlocks-Projects/Sensing-the-Environment/HowToPlay.md

 ## Using the micro:bit

-When the micro:bit first starts we will need to callibrate the compass by lighting up all the LEDs on the matrix.
+When the micro:bit first starts we will need to calibrate the compass by lighting up all the LEDs on the matrix.

 Shake the micro:bit to display the temperature on the LED matrix.